raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 .. _Controls Framework: http://libcamera.org/api-html/controls_8h.html

 This section is particularly specific to Vivid as it sets the initial values of controls to match `Vivid Controls`_ defined by the kernel driver.
-You won’t need any of the code below for your pipeline handler, but it’s included as an example of how to implement functionality your pipeline handler might need.
+You won't need any of the code below for your pipeline handler, but it's included as an example of how to implement functionality your pipeline handler might need.

 .. _Vivid Controls: https://www.kernel.org/doc/html/latest/admin-guide/media/vivid.html#controls